This article will help you:

 Stats Engine allows you evaluate results as they come in and avoid making decisions on tests with low, underpowered sample sizes (a “weak conclusion”) without having to commit to predetermined sample sizes before running a test.
-The reason that you want to avoid making decisions on underpowered tests is that any improvement you see is unlikely to hold up when you implement your variation, potentially causing you to spend valuable resources and realize no benefit.
+You want to avoid making business decisions based on underpowered tests because any improvement that you see is unlikely to hold up when you implement your variation, potentially causing you to spend valuable resources and realize no benefit.

 As you're running experiments, Optimizely shows you an estimate of how many visitors you'll need to reach significant results.

 When your variation reaches a statistical significance greater than your desired significance level (by default, 90%), Optimizely will declare it a winner or loser.
 You can stop your test once your variations reach significance.

 If some of your variations haven't reached significance, decide whether you can afford to wait for the number of visitors needed to reach significance or use the sample size calculator described below to calculate how many visitors you would need if the Improvement percentage were to change.

 Why would you see a high Improvement percentage but a Statistical Significance of 0%?
 It's because your experiment is underpowered and hasn't had enough visitors.
 As more visitors encounter your variations, and convert, you'll start to see Statistical Significance increase because Optimizely is collecting evidence to declare winners and losers.
 Learn more in our article on the Stats Engine.

 Even with Stats Engine in place, you probably still want to know how long you can expect your experiments to take, so that you can plan and roadmap them accurately.
 This article will walk you through the process for doing exactly that.